 He may have had this done to reduce the visibility of his hair transplant, providing some coverage on his scalp while the new regrowth was coming through.

 Fast-forward to 2018, and Andros Townsend has a full head of thick curls.
 If you look closely at his hairline, it’s completely straight across, unlike his receding hairline in 2016.
-This amount of regrowth is very unlikely to be natural – this is probably regrowth following Andros Townsend’s hair transplant.
+This amount of hair regrowth is very unlikely to be natural meaning that this increased hair density is probably regrowth following Andros Townsend’s hair transplant.

 With an FUE hair transplant you should see results within 5 or 6 months.
-It takes 12-18 months to see the full results of the hair transplant.
+It takes 12-18 months to see the full results of a FUE hair transplant procedure.

 Male pattern baldness is the most likely culprit for Andros Townsend’s hair loss.
 A major cause of hair loss is genetics: a hormone that causes high levels of DHT (dihydrotestosterone) is passed down from either your mother or your father’s side.

-It’s pretty likely Andros Townsend has had a hair transplant.
+It’s pretty likely Andros Townsend has had hair transplantation.
 His miraculous regrowth happened over such a short period of time that it couldn’t be anything else.
 So which kind of hair transplant is he likely to have had?

 While both procedures offer excellent results, FUE is the most popular hair transplant procedure carried out.
 In a survey by the ISHRS in 2020, 66.2% of procedures worldwide were FUE, and 31.5% were FUE .

-Considering hair loss treatment, but not sure where to start?
-Book a free consultation with a hair loss specialist to find out more about hair regrowth treatments.
+If you are considering hair loss treatment, but are not sure where to start then book a free consultation with a hair loss specialist at the Wimpole Clinic.

 Simply fill in your details in the form below and we'll get in touch with you shortly.